facelessuser/coloraide/docs/src/markdown/api/index.md

 Description
 :
-    Force normalization of a color's channels by setting any channels to undefined if they meet the specific color's criteria dictating such, e.g., hue is undefined in HSL when saturation is zero.
+    Force normalization of a color's channels by cleaning up channels that shouldn't be undefined and setting any channels to undefined if they meet the specific color's criteria dictating such, e.g., hue is undefined in HSL when saturation is zero.
 Normalize modifies the current color in place.

 Return
 :